-Deposits - At year end, the carrying amount of the Library's deposits, excluding petty cash of \$795, was \$15,667,377, and the bank balance was \$15,664,757.
+Deposits - At year end, the carrying amount of the Library's deposits, excluding petty cash of \$475, was \$16,555,010, and the bank balance was \$16,744,285.
 The entire bank balance was covered by federal depository insurance, collateral with securities held by the pledging financial institution's agent in the Library's name, or a letter of credit.

-Investments - The Library invests in the Illinois Funds.
-The monies invested by individual participants are pooled together and invested in U.S. Treasury bills, and notes backed by the full faith and credit of the U.S. Treasury.
-In addition, monies are invested in fully collateralized time deposits in Illinois financial institutions, in collateralized repurchase agreements, and in Treasury mutual funds that invest in U.S. Treasury obligations and collateralized repurchase agreements.
-The funds are readily available to the Library in demand which thereby reduces interest rate risk to a negligible level.
+Investments - The Library investments include am 11-month certificate of deposit with a carrying amount and bank balance of \$229,693.
+The Library also invests in the Illinois Funds.
+The monies invested by individual participants in the Illinois Funds are pooled together and invested in U.S. Treasury bills, notes backed by the full faith and credit of the U.S. Treasury, fully collateralized time deposits in Illinois financial institutions, collateralized repurchase agreements, and Treasury mutual funds that invest in U.S. Treasury obligations and collateralized repurchase agreements.
+The funds are available on demand to the Library which reduces interest rate risk to a negligible level.
 The Illinois Funds is a "AAAm" rated fund.
-The carrying amount of deposits in the Illinois Funds at April 30, 2022, was \$1,172.
+The carrying amount of deposits in the Illinois Funds at April 30, 2023, was \$1,208.